Skip to main content

 The English Language Institute (ELI) at the University of Pittsburgh offers a CEA-accredited Intensive English Program (IEP) with classes at five proficiency levels.
 The number of levels offered depends on enrollments.

-• High beginning* (contact us to confirm availability)
+• High beginning*

 • Low intermediate